Chemistry is part of the physical sciences and involves the study of energy and matter by observation of its characteristics and properties.

 The study of chemistry is vast and involves research, observation, and learning about the natural world.
 A foundation in chemistry expands an individual’s ability to think critically when problem-solving and has practical application in various disciplines that involve medicine, environmental sciences, and engineering.

 Clark’s Chemistry program offers major level courses that are fully-transferable to four-year institutions.
 In addition to these courses, the department also provides general science courses for non-science majors.

-Clark’s program offers an Associates in Science Transfer degree (AST1) designed for students planning to transfer to a four-year institution to pursue a bachelor degree program in Chemistry.
-The statistics listed are estimates based on a Bachelor’s degree and above.
+Clark’s program offers an Associates in Science Transfer degree (AST1) designed for students planning to transfer to a four-year institution to pursue a bachelor's degree program in Chemistry.
+The statistics listed are estimates based on a bachelor’s degree and above.